-Colorado cattle ranch and irrigated hay property for sale
+Colorado Ranch and Horse property property for sale

 - Wonderful Log Lodge style main ranch home.